rekhaDevs/samagragovernance.in/src/pages/team/index.md

     name: Anusheela Ghosh
     project: Central Team
   - bio: >-
-      Bhanu holds a Master's degree in Public Management from SDA Bocconi School of Management, Italy and a Bachelor’s degree in English Literature from Hindu College, University of Delhi.
-Before joining Samagra, he was working as a consultant with the Office of Principal Scientific Adviser to Government of India, where he worked with the Strategic Alliances Division to promote greater industry-academia collaboration on science, technology and innovation.
-Prior to this, he worked for several years in global health in South Africa and India.

-      An opportunity to create real impact on the ground brought him to Samagra.
-      He intends to leverage his academic grounding and hands-on experience in global health to create impact at scale.
-    image: /img/3.jpg
-    linkedInProfile: .
-    name: Bhanu Prabhakar
-    project: Niramaya
-  - bio: >-
       Bhavya holds a Bachelor’s degree in Commerce from Jesus and Mary College, University of Delhi and a Post-Graduate Diploma in Liberal Studies under the Young India Fellowship at Ashoka University.
 She was previously